 Most everyone knows that poor oral care can result in tooth decay and gum disease, but did you know that your oral health is linked to your diabetes and heart disease risk?
 Plaque is a bacteria-laden film that can accumulate on your teeth and gums if you aren’t diligent about brushing and flossing.
-This plaque can cause empty spaces around your teeth over time, and these open spaces can lead to the destruction of bone and other tissues that support your teeth.
-This is how periodontal (gum) disease leads to tooth loss.
+This plaque can cause empty spaces to form around your teeth over time, and these open spaces can lead to the destruction of bone and other tissues that support your teeth; this is how periodontal (gum) disease leads to tooth loss.

-- Certain medications reduce saliva flow, which increases the acidity and amount of microbes in your mouth.
+- Certain medications reduce saliva flow, increasing the acidity and the number of microbes in your mouth.
 These medications include decongestants, antihistamines, painkillers, diuretics, and antidepressants.

 - Certain diseases, such as diabetes and HIV/AIDS, lower the body’s resistance to infection, making oral health problems more severe.